 Mary Queen of Scots and her loyal canine companion

-Emma White tells the story of Mary’s loyal canine companion, a Skye terrier which stayed with her during her execution.
+Discover the story of the loyal canine companion to Mary Queen of Scots, a Skye terrier which stayed with her during her execution.
+As told by Emma White in her book A History of Britain in 100 Dogs.

 When Elizabeth I ascended the throne in 1559 on the death of her sister, she was to reign for forty-four years and ultimately bring the Tudor period to an end.
 She restored Protestantism as the religion of the nation and became head of the Church of England, as her father Henry VIII had been before her.